djhaskin987/degasolv/docs/command-reference.rst

 Specify one or more option packs.

-Degasolv ships with several "option packs", each of which imply several degasolv options at once.
-When an option pack is specified, degasolv looks up which option pack is used and what options are implied by using it.
+Degasolv ships with several "option packs", each of which imply several Degasolv options at once.
+When an option pack is specified, Degasolv looks up which option pack is used and what options are implied by using it.
 More than one option pack may be specified.
 If option packs are specified both on the command line and in the config file, the option packs on the command line are used and the ones in